Michael Dresser

 Personal Interests

-I collect (and use!) all sorts of different fountain pens.
+I collect (and use) fountain pens.

 We have a long way to go, and there is time ahead for thought.
 It is something to have started.